Monday, 5 May 2025

 Beginners and Advanced Class

-When: Tuesday from 7.30 - 9.30pm
+When: Thursday from 7.30 - 9.30pm

 Format: The group is mixed with some people starting out and others already having done a few years of training.
 After a short warm-up (learning how to fall/ roll) we will have 45min of non-weapon self-defence work, usually in pairs.
 After a short 2-3min break we will then go into weapon's training for the remaining 45min, usually in pairs.
 There are a few things to do before you can train, please check them here.